-In order to verify that our results are robust with respect to the type of non-linearity used in the network, we train RNNs using two of the most commonly used non-linearities: ReLU and Tanh.
+In order to verify that our results are robust with respect to the type of nonlinearity used in the network, we train RNNs using two of the most commonly used nonlinearities: ReLU and Tanh.
 We find that in both cases, the training performance is similar to leaky ReLU, and the development of single-neuron and network-mediated timescales follow the same trajectory as N increases (\suppfig\ref{suppfig:nonlinearity_comparison}).

-In some implementations of leaky-RNN, the neural self-interaction is linear and located outside of the non-linearity (cf. equ.\ref{eq:rnn})
+In some implementations of leaky-RNN, the neural self-interaction is linear and located outside of the nonlinearity (cf. equ.\ref{eq:rnn})